-M: Well the first thing that comes to mind is feathers – and that’s because they represent the flight of the Magician.
-The Magician is essentially high up in the air and able to see down and see everything that’s going on with a sense of perspective.
+M: Well the first items to draw my attention are the feathers.
+I place feathers there because they represent the flight of the Magician.
+The Magician has this magical ability to rise high up in the air and look down and see everything that’s going on below with a new sense of perspective – we might think of flying carpets or broom sticks… This magician part of us is the power of our mind, our imagination and our intellect.
+It is the ability to step back, or ‘rise above’ a situation.
+To see things from a different perspective.
+To see different points of view.
+To have clarity.
+To reserve judgement.
 So the feathers represent that airiness and ability to rise above, to soar above everything.

 C: That brings me to the first question actually, because there’s a confusion for me between the Sovereign’s ‘vision’ and the Magician’s sense of perspective that you talk about.
-I’m thinking about when people go on shamanic vision quests or something, there are often feathers or a sense of flight involved in those rituals as part of getting a vision – so how do vision and perspective work together.
+I’m thinking about when people go on journeys such as a shamanic vision quest.
+There are often feathers or a sense of flight involved in those rituals as part of getting a vision – so how do vision and perspective work together.
 Are they different things?

 C: Like those Escher pictures?

-C: Is the Magician then from the world of, say, the unmanifest?
-Are we talking about ideas and perspectives, maybe quite radical perspectives, that are not yet born – Is it that sort of world that the Magician lives in?
+C: Is the Magician then from the world of the unmanifest?
+Are we talking about ideas and perspectives that are not yet born – maybe very new and radical ideas – is it that sort of world that the Magician lives in?

-C: So Magician is choice and Warrior is decision?
+C: So Magician is choice and the Sovereign is decision.
+Is that right?

-M: In the heat of the moment the Warrior will choose from the different options generated by the Magician but really it needs to go through the Sovereign.
-The Sovereign listens to the Magician.
+M: Yes, the Sovereign listens to the Magician’s options and then she comes to her decision.
 When we think of the Sovereign we see the image of a king or queen with their court.
-The Magician is one of the people in the queen’s court and the Magician will come and say ‘These are the different options available’ and then the Sovereign will choose.
+The Magician is one of the people in the king or queen’s court and the Magician will come and say ‘These are the different options available’ and then the Sovereign will choose.